-Final Resolution/Rel ease
+Final Resolution/Release

-Item(s) #: on this document was/were relea sed by to
+ltem(s) #: on this document was/were released by to

 Company Name:

 Name:

-Address: City: State:
+Address: City:State:

 Zip Code: Telephone Number: ()

-I certify that I am the lawful representative/client/owner/ of the above e item(s).
+l certify that I am the lawfu I representative/client/owner/ of the above item(s).

 Signature: Date:

-This Chain-of-Custo ody form is to be retained subject to o TCS HIPAA Document ation Policy
+This Chain-of-Custody form is to be retained subject to TCS HIPAA Documentation Policy

-Certificate of Data Destruction
+Certificate c of Data Destruction --------------- --------- -------------

 The information described below was destroyed in the normal course of business pursuant to the organizational retention schedule and destruction policies and procedures.

-Date of Destruction: Authorized By:
+Date of Destruction: Authorized By: Description of lafermention Dispessed Of (Dec tu a ca di

-Description of Information Disposed Of/Description troyed:
+Description of Information Disposed Of/Destroyed:

 Inclusive Dates Covered:

 METHOD OF DESTRUCTION: Burning Overwriting Pulping Pulverizing Reformatting Shredding Other:

 Records Destroyed By:

 If On Site, Witnessed By:

 Department Manager:

 If records destroyed by outside firm, must confirm a contract exists